In New Jersey, Obstruction of Justice charges may be either a felony or a misdemeanor.

 It’s in everyone’s best interest that you let the police do their job.

-What Does police obstruction Mean?
+What Does obstruction of justice Mean?

 Obstruction means “to get in the way”.